 The science of reading is an ever-growing body of research from cognitive scientists and neuroscientists, educational psychologists, researchers and professionals, and developmental scientists that explains and analyzes how the brain learns to read.
 The human brain was not wired for reading; it is not an innate skill that develops naturally like listening and speaking.
 Instead, reading must be taught through an explicit, multimodal approach.
 This 1-day workshop will provide an overview of the science of reading and how the key takeaways should impact reading instruction.

 Upon completion, participants will be able to:

-This course is appropriate for educators at the elementary and middle school levels.
+This course is appropriate for educators who work with all grade levels.

 Materials will be provided electronically.

 |July 11, 2023

 8:30am - 3:00pm